techstudio-design/SimpleNB/README.md

 The first connection with a new SIM card, a new module, or at a new location/tower may take a *LONG* time, especially if the signal quality isn't excellent.
 If it is your first connection, you may need to adjust your wait times (timeout) timing.

 If you are able to open a TCP connection but have the connection close before receiving data, try adding a keep-alive header to your request.
-Some modules (ie, the SIM7000 in SSL mode) will immediately throw away any un-read data when the remote server closes the connection - sometimes without even giving a notification that data arrived in the first place.
+Some modules (e.g, the SIM7000 in SSL mode) will immediately throw away any un-read data when the remote server closes the connection - sometimes without even giving a notification that data arrived in the first place.

 When using MQTT, to keep a continuous connection you may need set the correct keep-alive interval (PINGREQ/PINGRESP).